dywsy21/Wrapper-Snippet/README.md

 interface WrapperConfig {
   key: string;
   wrap_template: string;
-  language: string;
+  fileSuffix: string;
 }
 ```

-The `key` field is used to identify the configuration, the `wrap_template` field is the template used to wrap the variable, and the `language` field specifies the programming language for which the configuration is valid.
+The `key` field is used to identify the configuration, the `wrap_template` field is the template used to wrap the variable, and the `fileSuffix` field specifies the file with which suffix the configuration is valid.

 The format of the `wrap_template` field is a string that contains the variable name surrounded by curly braces.
 For example, the template `Test::new({})` would wrap the variable `a` as `Test::new(a)`.